brendansparrow/brendansparrow-com/README.md

 * Blog with tag support
 * Netlify CMS with editor previews
-* CSS 2kb minified, inlined for fastest page render
+* CSS minified and inlined for fastest page render
-* Pre-buildt and minified HTML
+* Pre-built and minified HTML
 * Responsive CSS Grid layout, with fallbacks
 * Uses Markdown files for content
 * Uses Liquid and/or Nunjucks templates for layout